 1 bunch fresh cilantro, chopped

-Heat the olive oil in a large saucepan or pot, one that has a lid.
+Heat the olive oil in a large saucepan or pot (one that has a lid) over a medium heat.
 Season the chicken breasts well with salt and pepper, then add them to the pan (in two batches if you have to) and brown them for a few minutes on each side.
 Remove from the pan and set aside.

-In the same pan, add the onions, garlic, ginger, cinnamon and the ground coriander and cumin.
+In the same pan, add the carrots, onions, ground coriander, ground cumin, ginger and cinnamon.
 Season with salt and pepper.
 Stir, then cook on a low heat with the lid on for about 10 minutes, until the onions are soft.
+Add in the garlic and cook for 1 minute more.
 Add the tomato paste and chopped tomatoes, then add the chicken breasts back to the pan, nestling them into the sauce so that they’re covered.
 Cook on a low heat with the lid on, stirring every so often, for about 30 minutes, until the chicken is cooked.
 Alternatively, if you want the chicken to become even more tender, cook for about 1 hour, until the chicken falls apart easily when you prod it with a fork (this is how I always make it).

 To serve, add most of the chopped cilantro to the pot and stir.
 Spoon some couscous (see below) onto a plate and spoon the chicken and sauce on top, with a wedge of lemon or lime on the side and a dollop of Greek yogurt and a final sprinkle of cilantro.